paulowe/gcp/4. reliable infra - design and process/storage-solutions.md

 <img width="600" height="100" alt="storage-char" src="https://user-images.githubusercontent.com/40435982/128052494-e9398873-2fac-4e7d-afde-f412f12b6be9.PNG">

 All these services are managed, and have industry standard SLAs.
+#### Criteria for each service in you microservice architecture
+- Type of data (structured/unstructured)
+- SQL or NoSQL
+- Strong/Eventual consistency
+- Amount/Size of data (MB, GB, TB, PB, ExB)
+- Read write patterns (Read only, Read/write)
+- Requirements for Scaling and Availability

 **1. Availability SLAs** (Cloud Storage, Spanner and Firestore)